kragniz/python-etcd3/CONTRIBUTING.rst

 Ready to contribute?
 Here's how to set up `python-etcd3` for local development.

+This project uses ``poetry==1.2.2`` (https://python-poetry.org/) for hard-pinning dependencies versions.
+Please see its documentation for usage instructions.

 1. Fork the `python-etcd3` repo on GitHub.
 2. Clone your fork locally::